 If a debtor goes to school and simply fails to pay tuition, then mostly likely the debt can be discharged in bankruptcy.
 For example, if the school allowed a student to attend classes and not pay at all and then later attempted to collect the money, this type of tuition debt may be discharged in bankruptcy.
 But, if a student signs a promissory note with a school or the school gives the student money, this debt may not be dischargeable in bankruptcy.
 In this case the bankruptcy courts consider the debt a “student loan.”

-If you’re considering bankruptcy and have unpaid tuition debt, speak to a bankruptcy attorney to determine if this debt is dischargeable in bankruptcy.
+If you’re considering bankruptcy and have unpaid tuition debt, contact the bankruptcy attorneys at Allmand law to determine if this debt is dischargeable in bankruptcy.